Ultimate Guide: Creating a Travel Agency Marketing Strategy

 Why You Need a Travel Agency Marketing Plan

-Often, it is helpful to work backwards.
+Often, it is helpful to work backward.
 Set a goal for how many clients you want to reach within a specified time or how much money you would like to make each year.
-Do the math to find out how many clients/dollars you will need each month.
-Use these numbers when creating your marketing plan to make sure you’re doing everything you can each month, and even every day, to reach your long-term goals.
-Again, simply hoping your marketing is sufficient without having a detailed plan will usually leave you coming up short.
+Do the math to determine how many clients/dollars you need each month.
+Use these numbers when creating your marketing plan to ensure you’re doing everything you can each month, and even every day, to reach your long-term goals.
+Having those goals set and working on detailed marketing efforts will help you reach those clients and make money.

 How Do Travel Agencies Attract Customers?

-On the flipside, are you great at writing and social media?
-Do you love interacting with people in person?
-If this sounds more like you, you may want to begin marketing using these channels first.
+On the flip side, are you great at writing and social media?
+Do you love interacting with people online?
+If this sounds more like you, you may want to begin marketing in these channels first.

-An important thing to keep in mind when learning how to market a travel agency is that overnight success is unrealistic.
+An important thing to remember when learning to market a travel agency is that hard work pays off, and overnight success is unrealistic.
 You will need to put in the time and repetition if you want to see your numbers grow.
-Don’t put out one ad and then sit back and wait for the customers to start rolling in.
 Spend a portion of every workday reaching out to potential clients in one way or another.

 Your travel agency marketing plan will be unique to you and your needs, but there is a basic formula you can follow.
-Add in personalized details and goals to formulate a plan that will ensure your success.
+Be sure to add personalized details and goals to formulate a strategy to ensure your success.

-Consider the time of year, upcoming holidays, and what is currently trending to determine what to focus on during which months.
+Consider the time of year, upcoming holidays and current trends to determine what to focus on during which months.

 Choose marketing channels and ideas to implement.